DaniqueJ-R/milestone_proj_3/README.md

 ### Data Model

-This project is hosted on Heroku and the database used is Heroku PostgreSQL.
+This project is hosted on Heroku, and the database used is Heroku PostgreSQL.

-Two custom models were created for this project; Notes and Background.
+Two custom models were created for this project: Notes and Background.
 With the default Django User model already included.
-As seen in the below, these were made originally with the Stickers feature to be implimented, which was changed last minute due to time contraints.
+As seen below, these were originally made with the Stickers feature to be implemented, which was changed last minute due to time constraints.
 Entity Relationship Diagram - Notes:

 ![ERD Notes](documents/read-me/notes-model.png)